MJstephenson/Shopping-app/README.md

     - Add functionality to show prices and process transactions in different currencies based on the user’s location.
 - A Footer & Address Information
     - A footer would be nice which could contain the details of the company such as address, social icons etc etc
+- Sales History
+	- Have the app save a customers product sales history on their account
+- Email Confirmation For Purchase
+	- Have the app send an email to the customer on completion of an order

 ## Tools & Technologies Used